BuffaloDSCommunity/04-2023-workshop/README.md

 - `bdsc-dataviz.ipynb` - code to access the datasets and some example visual code
 - `bdsc-dataviz-pygwalker.ipynb` - an interactive drag-and-drop UI for quick visuals

+Also checkout the `Resources.md` file - this has lots of great examples and references for you to leverage.

 We recommend downloading these notebooks and opening them in Google Colaboratory: https://colab.research.google.com.
 Google Colab is a great tool for coding in Python without installing anything to your laptop.

 ## Guidelines